Myoung11/Tip-Calculator/README.md

 # Tip-Calculator
-The program takes users meal total, asks them the percent they want to tip, then it will tell them how much to tip.
+(C++) The program takes users meal total, asks them the percent they want to tip, then it will tell them how much to tip.

 Example Input/Output: